๐Ÿ… IoP: Internet of Tweeting Plants

 Implementations

 As a demo, we picked one potted plant and connected it to a moisture level sensor.
 The sensor was connected to a virtual server that sent its readings to the cloud.
-The readings trigger different pre-made tweets to update people on the status of the plants.
-The followers are the actuators that respond to the tweets.
+The readings triggered different pre-made tweets to update people on the status of the plants.
+The followers were the actuators that responded to the tweets.

 Reflections